BEST ABM PLATFORMS IN 2026: THE TOP TOOLS FOR B2B MARKETERS

 Not all ABM looks the same.
 Three approaches dominate:

-One-to-one ABM: Highly personalised campaigns for a small number of strategic accounts (typically fewer than 50).
+1. One-to-one ABM: Highly personalized campaigns for a small number of strategic accounts (typically fewer than 50).
 Turtl is built for this.

-One-to-few ABM: Personalised programmes targeting segments of similar accounts (50–500).
+2. One-to-few ABM: Personalized programmes targeting segments of similar accounts (50–500).
 Strong fit for Turtl, Demandbase, and 6sense.

-Before committing, ask: can the platform personalise content at the account level?
+Before committing, ask: can the platform personalize content at the account level?
 Can it track engagement by account and contact?
 Does that data flow back into your CRM?

 Check the integration depth